 S.T.I.T.C.H.
 (Supervisors' Transformation Into Change Holders) is a soft-skills training for line supervisors on factory floors.
 It addresses issues of abuse and harassment and team productivity to improve workplace outcomes and the general work environment.

-Young female garment workers (FGWs), especially migrants often have low blood hemoglobin levels, resulting in persistent weakness and fatigue, affecting their energy levels, and overall physical and mental wellbeing.
+Young female garment workers (FGWs), especially migrants often have low hemoglobin levels, resulting in persistent weakness and fatigue, affecting their overall physical and mental wellbeing.
 How do we improve adherence and take-up of iron tablets amongst anemic women?

 Through randomized controlled trial we are trying to understand the impacts of rural training centers on women, their households and their communities.